Create a map

 Heatmap

-You can mix and match these if needed, but most visualizations use one layer at a time.
+You can mix these if needed.
+Most map visualizations, however, use one layer at a time.

 Name the layer

-At the top of the layer panel, you can enter a layer name (e.g. Audit success rate).
-This name is automatically used as a legend title on the chart, helping viewers understand what the color gradient represents.
+In the layer panel, you can enter a layer name (e.g. Audit success rate).
+This name is automatically used as a legend title in the chart and helps viewers understand what the color gradient represents.

 Areas (polygons)

-• geometry (GeoJSON): choose the geom column that contains the polygon data;
+• Geometry (GeoJSON): Choose the column containing the polygon data

-• label: select a name column, e.g. Gemeinde_name (appears in tooltip and optionally inside the shape);
+• Label: Choose a name column, e.g. Gemeinde_name (appears in tooltip and optionally inside the shape)

-• value: select a numeric metric to color each shape (e.g. proznt_bestanden);
+• Value: Choose a numeric metric to color each shape (e.g. proznt_bestanden)

-• tooltip fields: add optional metrics like total audits or pass counts for more context.
+• Tooltip fields: Add optional metrics like total audits for more context

-Optionally toggle Show Value Label to display the value inside the region and Use translucent colors for better background contrast.
+Optionally, you can enable Show value label to display the value inside the region and Use translucent colors for better background contrast.

 Scatter (points)

 Use the scatter layer to display individual points - like hotels, schools, or facilities - on the map.
-Each row in your dataset represents one location, and the coordinates must be formatted as a Point geometry.
+Each row in your dataset represents a location, and the coordinates must be formatted as Point geometry.

-This layer works especially well with simple JSON files where each entry looks like this:
+This layer works especially well with simple JSON files where each entry looks like:

 {